marcopennekamp/lore/specification/shapes.md

      let coffin_fancy = Coffin(fancy)
      let coffin_bloody = Coffin(bloody)

-     equalTypes(coffin_fancy, coffin_bloody) // --> false
+     equal_types(coffin_fancy, coffin_bloody) // --> false
    end
    ```

 From the first point, it is clear that we cannot just have all properties marked as "dispatchable".
 There is the opportunity for different **optimizations**, but none of them are straight-forward.
 If the compiler could analyze this problem perfectly, it would only mark the properties as dispatchable that are actually involved in structural dispatch.
 But deciding whether a run-time property type is used for run-time dispatch is impossible.
-It likely reduces to the halting problem.

 Taking the second point into account, assuming "open" properties to be the default not only seems detrimental to performance, but also seems like an **unsound design decision**.
 There are legitimate cases in which we want to have run-time dispatch on property types, but there seem to be at least as many cases in which we *don't* want to differentiate between run-time property types.